 While most employers will value a degree from an established campus college without question, there is a different response from employers reviewing applications for those that list an online college degree completion.
 Should a degree from an online college be valued the same as a campus college degree?
-The times are quickly changing and while the question is valid now, as online education continues to grow and improve their technology for course delivery, in the near future there may be no question at all to consider.
+The times are quickly changing and places like physical therapy assistant schools online are growing in popularity.
+While the question is valid now, as online education continues to grow and improve their technology for course delivery, in the near future there may be no question at all to consider.

 Frequently, online students encounter questions about the validity of their degree.
 However, if you avoid the “degree mills” that give you an official sounding degree but offer no accreditation, you should wind up with a legitimate degree.
 Consider taking virtual courses from an established school, like George Washington University, or register for a recognized online classroom course.